This pricing example is based on the Professional Plan subscription.

-The add-ons (devices and users) are charged differently from the deployment hours.
+The add-ons (devices, users and static-routes) are charged differently from the deployment hours.

 For example, let’s assume you have subscribed to one of the plans on March 1.
 Suppose you add 5 additional devices on March 10.
 You will be charged for those 5 devices.
 Now, going further, you may experience either of the following three cases:

-Suppose you remove 2 devices on March 20.
-The device add-on count will immediately decrease to 3.
+Suppose you remove 2 devices add-on on March 20.
+The devices add-on count will immediately decrease to 3.
 You will be charged for 5 devices (that were added on March 10) in the current bill.
 The removed devices will not be charged in the next month’s bill.

-Suppose you neither add nor remove any devices after March 10.
-You will be charged for the 5 devices that you added on March 10.
+Suppose you neither add nor remove any devices add-on after March 10.
+You will be charged for the 5 devices add-on that you added on March 10.